software-developer-gajanan/Restaurant_Application/README.md

 - If a dish has addons(`addoncat`), then it should display the text **“Customizations available”**.
 - Clicking on the `+` and `-` buttons should update the count accordingly and also on the cart icon on the top bar.
 - Implement maintainable and reusable coding standards.
-- The tabs must not be hardcoded, their length should change as per API.
+- The tabs must not be hardcoded, their length should change.